anuraghazra/anuraghazra.github.io/content/case-studies/001-verly-range-slider.md

 const gravity = new Vector(0, 0.3);
 ```

-after that, i created the rope with
+after that, I created the rope with

 ```js {2}
 // width / 20 to adjust the segments depending on the screen size